 Recovery from an eating disorder is possible, despite the complex emotional challenges eating disorders present for sufferers and their loved ones.
 There are a variety of eating disorder treatment options depending on a woman’s symptoms and the presence of medical complications or co-occurring disorders.

 Despite the desire of many patients and their loved ones to seek the most intensive treatment option available, it’s important to choose the level of care appropriate to the patient’s eating disorder symptoms.
 Many healthcare providers lack a detailed understanding of eating disorders, particularly if the disease is accompanied by co-occurring disorders.
 It’s critical for patients and their loved ones to do their own research and seek out a professional who focuses all or a large part of their practice on eating disorders.
-Below are the primary options one needs to understand:

 Individual and/or group psychotherapy sessions help many women with eating disorders to better understand their disease process, and experience a decrease in their symptoms.
 A psychologist, therapist, social worker, psychiatrist, or eating disorder specialist may conduct individual and group therapy for eating disorders.